marvinroger/homie-server/README.md

 ```

 This manifest needs a firmware to be stored in `ota/bin/Marvin_s_Room.bin`, else OTA won't be handled.
 You can update the manifest while Homie is running, it will be hot-loaded.

+## Contribute

+Constributions are very welcome!

+To work/start the git Homie version, just run `npm run dev`.
+This will build the public directory, and watch for changes in the `app` folder.
+To start the server, run `npm start`.
+The GUI will be listening on port `3000`.